madiele/vod2pod-rss/CONTRIBUTING.md

 #### set enviroment variables

-edit the `.dev.env` file with your api keys if needed
+edit the `.dev.env` file with your api keys if needed (be sure to not commit your secrets accidentally)

 #### launch required services (!!!REQUIRED!!!)
 run `make start-deps`